How to Build a Morning Routine You Actually Keep

 The most durable morning routines are not built around tasks.
 They are built around identity.

 Not: I will do these five things every morning.
 But: I am the kind of woman who begins her day with intention.
-I am the kind of woman who moves her body before the demands begin.
-I am the kind of woman who gives herself a few minutes that belong entirely to her.
+I am the kind of woman who gives herself a few minutes that belong entirely to her before the day claims everything else.

 When the routine is an expression of who you are rather than a list of things to do, it is much harder to abandon.
 You are not skipping a habit — you are acting out of character.
 And that friction, small as it is, makes a difference.